Noela-Murugi/Luxuro/README.md

 You can use the following commands to run the application:

 ```
-Backend :
+Backend

 rails s

-Frontend :
+Frontend

 npm start --prefix client

 ```
-Run the Frontend on: http://localhost:4000
++ Run the Frontend on: http://localhost:4000 <br>
-Run the Backend on: http://localhost:3000/new
++ Run the Backend on: http://localhost:3000/new <br>

 ## Contributions